 Why Remove Chlorine from Water?

 The first application of chlorine being used to clean the public water supply was in 1908 in the city of Chicago.
 Back then, typhoid fever and cholera were rampant, and the water supply was, unfortunately, a swift carrier of disease among inner-city residents.
 Since then, the chlorination of water has been used effectively to sanitize the water supply around the world, and it has significantly reduced the health risks associated with public water.
 But after all these years, is chlorinating water also harmful?
-Read on to find out.
+Read on to find out why we should remove chlorine from water.

 What are the health risks associated with chlorine?